AlexNisnevich/ECMAchine/readme.md

      - For example, processes could continually adjust their interval in an attempt to reach ~1000 evals/sec systemwide
      - Could timesharing apply to scripts (one-time operations) in addition to processes (recurring operations)?
 - Overlays
- - Tie overlays to processes and remove them when unused
  - Allow overlays to be draggable?
  - Figure out a solution to the overlay-getting-in-the-way-of-text problem
 - Programs